ramantehlan/Mateix/README.md

 #### Commands

 Once Mateix is installed, now you can use it to sync folders.
-Following are the commands available right now to help you sync folders.
+Following are the commands available to help you sync folders.

 ##### Mateix